SimpleITK/SimpleITK/docs/source/faq.rst

 Why is CMake unable to download ExternalData?
 ---------------------------------------------

-When compiling SimpleITK you may get and error like the following:
+When compiling SimpleITK an error like the following may occur:

 ::